QuentinRa/blog.quentinra.dev/special/ilo/lists/index.md

 }
 ```

 About insertAt method.
-Please use others methods
+Please use other methods
 according to the case

 * index < 0 : exception